jiggak/tinyurl/README.markdown

 in files, minimal error handling (404 Not Found and 400 Bad Request), no hit tracking.

-I choose to write a raw CGI program instead of using a higher level scripting language due to simplicity of the app.
+I chose to write a raw CGI program instead of using a higher level scripting language due to simplicity of the app.
 This also means that requirements are simple; just a competent HTTP server capable of running FastCGI programs.